blueprismo/blueprismo.github.io/content/posts/gtid_replication/index.md

 ### Step 5: Upload credentials in hashicorp vault

-To populate the vault, I have created a user, and use the API to authenticate and upload the values.
+To populate the vault, I have created a vault user, and use the API to authenticate and upload the values.
 With Ansible, this would be a two-step operation:

 ```yaml